 No. All application materials are to be submitted online.
 Any materials mailed to the university will be disposed of and will not be included in your application.

 No. After you submit the online application and pay your application fee, you will receive an email that contains a link to the Status Check web site where you will be able to upload your transcript.
 The uploaded transcript(s) is considered to be unofficial but will be used to process your application for admission.
 Please do not mail official transcripts or paper copies of your transcripts before you are offered admission.
 Sending paper copies of documents you have uploaded will significantly delay the processing of your application.
 See instructions for uploading transcripts for more information.

 All applicants to the CSEM PhD Program are considered for financial aid as part of the admissions process.
 We do not provide financial aid for Master’s students.

 The CSEM Program does not require additional materials to be submitted other than what is listed in the application instructions.
-However, if you wish to submit additional materials (e.g. resume, publications) you may upload them as pdf documents through the Supplemental Documents Upload Page.
+However, if you wish to submit additional materials (e.g. resume, publications) you may upload them as pdf documents using the Document Upload System found on your MyStatus page.
 These documents should be designated as a Miscellaneous Admissions Document.